Accidental overdose of medicine

 Blood pressure medication

-Chemotherapy is medicine treatment that aims to stop or slow down the growth of cancer cells.
-Find out how it works and the different types available.
+Chemotherapy describes medicine that aims to stop or slow down the growth of cancer cells.
+Find out how 'chemo' treatment works and its side effects.

-Children don't always need medicine to get over an illness, but if you do need to give medicine, here are some useful tips.
+Children don't always need medicine to treat illnesses.
+But if you do need to give your child medicine, here are some useful tips.

-Learn about over-the-counter medicines that might help relieve cold and flu symptoms and when antiviral medication may be helpful.
+Learn about over-the-counter medicines that might help relieve cold and flu symptoms and when antiviral medicine may be helpful.

-General anaesthetic is used to make you unconscious so you will not feel pain, move or be aware during surgery.
-Learn how to prepare for a general ana...
+A general anaesthetic is used to make you unconscious so you will not feel pain, move or be aware during surgery.

 Every medicine has a brand name and a generic name.
 Learn about the differences and what to consider when deciding which is best for you.